About Junior Achievement

-Junior Achievement of Tampa Bay serves 12 counties including the entire Tampa Bay Area.
+Junior Achievement of Tampa Bay serves 13 counties including the entire Tampa Bay area.
 Junior Achievement is a volunteer-driven, non-profit organization.
-This year more than 3,100 business professionals, parents, retirees and college students will enter our schools to teach Junior Achievement programs.
+This year, business professionals, parents, retirees and college students will teach Junior Achievement learning experiences in-person or virtually.
 These dedicated individuals are the backbone of our organization.
 Junior Achievement of Tampa Bay has been empowering the futures of local students by giving them the knowledge and skills they need to manage their money, plan for their future, and make smart academic, career and economic choices.

 - Belief in the boundless potential of young people

 - Commitment to the principles of market-based economics and entrepreneurship

 - Passion for what we do and honesty, integrity, and excellence in how we do it

 - Respect for the talents, creativity, perspectives and backgrounds of all individuals

 - Belief in the power of partnership and collaboration

 - Conviction in the educational and motivational impact of relevant, hands-on learning.